blucreative/dlr-arma3/docs/infantry/obua.md

 If a room is unable to fit a full team the team leader will call a short room.
 In this instance only two people should enter with the rest of the team maintaining security outside the breach.

 ## Hallways
-Clearing and moving in Hallways requires a different formation to the OBUA stack so that the element has the ability to securely maneouver within a confined linear space.
+Clearing and moving in Hallways requires a different formation to the OBUA stack so that the element has the ability to securely manoeuvre within a confined linear space.

 This formation is called the rolling T and provides good security up and down the hallways as well as allowing for flexible rotation around corners and intersections.

-The T is formed with two rifleman on point with the Team Leader in the centre and the autorifleman maintaining rear security.
+The T is formed with two rifleman on point with the Team Leader in the centre and the auto rifleman maintaining rear security.

 ![Rolling T](../img/rolling_t.png){:class="obua-img"}